Status: This is an in-progress, unapproved draft.

-Decorative images are those that do not add information, for example because the information provided by the image is already provided by adjacent text or because the image is included for visual interest only.
-In these cases, a null (empty) alt text needs to be provided (alt="") so that they can be ignored by assistive technologies such as screen readers.
-This is because text values used for this type of image would add audible clutter to the screen reader output, or could distract users if the topic is different from that in adjacent text.
+alt="") so that they can be ignored by assistive technologies such as screen readers.
+Text values for this type of images would add audible clutter to screen reader output or could distract users if the topic is different from that in adjacent text.

-If the alt attribute is not included (even though empty) some screen readers will announce the image’s file name.
+alt attribute is not used at all some screen readers will announce the image’s file name.
 Whether to treat an image as decorative or informative is a judgement that only the author can make, based on the reason for including the image on the page.
 Images may be decorative when they are:

-- Illustrative of adjacent text but do not contribute information (“eye-candy");
+- Illustrative of adjacent text but not contributing information (“eye-candy”)

 Note: Where possible decorative images should be part of the CSS styling rather than being in the HTML.